COVID-19 HEALTH & SAFETY PROTOCOL

-For those patrons who have already registered their COVID-19 vaccination status and received a Subscriber Access Pass, please proceed directly to the main entrance of Meymandi Concert Hall.
+For those subscribers who have already registered their Covid-19 vaccination status and received a Subscriber Access Pass, please proceed directly to the main entrance of Meymandi Concert Hall.

 We invite subscribers to stop by the Box Office counter in the lobby to receive or register for a Subscriber Access Pass—giving you easy entry to all 2021/22 season concerts.